maxinebaghdadi/Wine-Predictions/index.md

 # Overview

-This project implements the Bag of Words model on the following [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv) to create a recommendation system.
+This project uses the following [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv) to implement two models.
+The first predicts the variety of wine based on its description.
+The second predicts a wine's country of origin based on its price and variety.

 ### Background and Goal